Pericardial mesothelioma is the rarest form of the cancer, developing in the linings of the heart (pericardium).

-- In most cases, pericardial mesothelioma is not diagnosed until an autopsy is performed.
+Pericardial mesothelioma is often not diagnosed until an autopsy is performed.

-- Although it has the worst prognosis of all types of mesothelioma, there are some treatment options.
+Despite having the worst prognosis, there are some treatment options.

 - Cause // Asbestos inhalation or ingestion